Hwasong-7

-The Hwasong-7 (Note: Also known as Rodong-1 (North Korean style), Nodong-1 (South Korean style), both meaning "Labor-1".
-South Korea romanized "Hwasong-7" as Hwaseong-7.

-Western designations for the Hwasong-7 also include: Nodong, Rodong, Scud-D, Scud Mod-D, Nodong-A.) is a single-stage, mobile liquid propellant medium-range ballistic missile developed by North Korea.
+The Hwasong-7 is a single-stage, mobile liquid propellant medium-range ballistic missile developed by North Korea.
 Developed in the mid-1980s, it is a scaled-up adaptation of the Soviet R-17 Elbrus missiles, more commonly known by its NATO reporting name "Scud".
 The inventory is estimated to be around 200–300 missiles.
 US Air Force National Air and Space Intelligence Center estimates that as of June 2017 fewer than 100 launchers were operationally deployed.

-It influenced the design of Pakistan's Ghauri-1 missile, as well as the Iranian ghadr-110.
+It influenced the design of Pakistan's Ghauri-1 missile, as well as the Iranian Ghadr-110.